KxSystems/docs/docs/learn/licensing.md

 ### On-Demand License

-Free 64-bit kdb+ On-Demand Personal Edition is for personal, non-commercial use.
-Currently, it may be used on up to 2 computers, and up to a maximum of 16 cores per computer, but is not licensed for use on any cloud – only on personal computers.
-It may not be used for any commercial purposes.
-See the [full terms and conditions](https://kx.com/download-kdb/).
-Follow the [download instructions](https://kx.com/kdb-personal-edition-download/) to get your kc.lic.

 It requires a `kc.lic` license key file and an always-on internet connection to operate.

 #### Licensing server